boregar/omeka-s-module-ckeconfig/README.md

 - Enabled: enables or disables CKEConfig.
 - Allowed roles: only users who have one of these roles can use the custom configuration.
 Leave unchecked for no restriction.
 - CKEditor config: the custom configuration, formatted as a JS object.
 Make sure the syntax is valid.
-- CKEditor styles: The styles to be added to the default styleset avalailable under the Styles dropdown, formatted as a JS array.
+- CKEditor styles: the styles to be added to the default styleset avalailable under the Styles dropdown, formatted as a JS array.
 Make sure the syntax is valid.
+- Additional stylesheets: the URL of the stylesheets to be added to CKEditor to make it WYSIWYG.
+Enter one URL by line.

 ## Resources